Richard Baer

-Richard Baer (9 September 1911 – 17 June 1963) was a German SS officer who, among other assignments, was the commandant of Auschwitz I concentration camp from May 1944 to January 1945, and right after, from February to April 1945, commandant of Mittelbau-Dora concentration camp.
+Richard Baer (9 September 1911 – 17 June 1963) was a German SS officer who, among other assignments, was the final commandant of Auschwitz I concentration camp from May 1944 to January 1945, and right after, from February to April 1945, commandant of Mittelbau-Dora concentration camp.
 Following the war, Baer lived under an assumed name to avoid prosecution but was recognized and arrested in December 1960.
 He died in detention before he could stand trial.

 Life

 Born in Floss, Bavaria in 1911, Baer grew up in a Protestant family.
 In 1925, he moved to Weiden in der Oberpfalz, where he performed a three-year apprenticeship to become a pastry chef.
 After completing his vocational training, Baer toured Bavaria for several years as a journeyman.
-Eventually, in winter of 1932, he returned to the pastry company of his apprenticeship and worked there until he resigned in March 1933.
+Eventually, in the winter of 1932, he returned to the pastry company of his apprenticeship and worked there until he resigned in March 1933.

-Baer signed on with the Nazi Party in 1930, and on 1 July 1932 he became a member of the General SS.
+Baer joined the Nazi Party in 1930, and on 1 July 1932, he became a member of the Allgemeine SS.

 In the local SS post in Weiden, he met the future concentration camp commandant Martin Gottfried Weiss.
 Under the direction of Weiss, a small SS gang offered protection to speakers at weekend public meetings of the Nazi Party in the surrounding villages.

-Baer later stated that he had joined the General SS because he liked the "soldier discipline" and the "joy of playing soldiers".
+Baer later stated that he had joined the Allgemeine SS because he liked the "soldier discipline" and the "joy of playing soldiers".

 After the Nazis came to power, most of the SS men in Weiden served as auxiliary police officers locally and, as early as mid-April 1933, they were assigned as guards to the Dachau concentration camp, where Baer was subject to military drills, Nazi ideological indoctrination, and hard training in systematic techniques for the terrorisation of prisoners.
 His teacher was Theodor Eicke, the camp commandant since June 1933 and shaper of the so-called "Dachau Model" of the Nazi concentration camp system.
 Baer described the training for guard duty in Dachau as being "very strict" and "sharply polished": "The more we were polished, the more proud we were of it".